Templates (KDL)

 }

-Descent blocks may nest: each inner set "<field>" index=N type="..." { ... } works the same way, descending one level further.
+Descent blocks may nest: each inner set "<field>" index=N { ... } works the same way, descending one level further.

 patch "PerkTemplate" "perk.unique_darby_high_value_targets" {

-append "EventHandlers" handler="AddSkill" {
+append "EventHandlers" type="AddSkill" {

 set "Event" enum="AddEvent" "OnAttack"